Color, Depth, and Size

 Fig.10.4.1.
 Simultaneous Contrast.
 A square looks lighter when it’s on a dark background.
 For some observers, the distant boundary might make the middle square look different from the far right square.
 (Credit: Cheryl A. Olman.
 Provided by: University of Minnesota.
 License: CC-BY 4.0)

 Neural responses representing luminance boundaries are more credible than neural responses representing uniform patches for two reasons.
 First, adaptation makes it impossible to make absolute lightness judgments, so most of our perception is based on contrast and comparisons between two things.
 Second, the center/surround receptive field structure of our retinal and thalamic visual neurons provides weak responses to uniform fields and strong responses at boundaries.
-This is why we are very susceptible to lightness illusions: we know that our ability to judge lightness is weak, and we are easily swayed by what we see at boundaries and what we believe about overall scene illuminance.
+This is why we are very susceptible to lightness illusions: we know that our ability to judge lightness is weak, and we are easily swayed by what we see at boundaries and what we believe about overall scene illumination.

 Fig.10.4.2.
 White’s Illusion.
 A) A rectangle surrounded by black bars looks darker than a rectangle surrounded by white bars.
 This is the opposite of simultaneous contrast.
 It probably happens because the rectangles ‘belong’ to the bars that they’re on (surface grouping), so the gray bar that looks darker is dark by comparison to the white bar that it ‘belongs’ to.
 Contrast along the edges is bottom-up processing; ‘belonging’ is top-down processing.
 B) You can break White’s illusion by letting the gray bars overlap, so they belong to each other.
 (Credit: Cheryl Olman.
 Provided by: University of Minnesota.
 License: CC-BY 4.0)